Not logged in

 What We Recommend

-For flooring system, we recommend and provide are a dual layer 3/8" (or 9mm) Baltic (or Russian) Birch.
+For a flooring system, we recommend and provide are a dual layer 3/8" (or 9mm) Baltic (or Russian) Birch.
 (The American Gym is the largest single user of this material in the United States.)
-We have found that it provides a lively, fast reliable and durable floor for tumblers from 60 to 200+ pounds.
+We have found it provides a lively, fast reliable and durable floor for tumblers from 60 to 200+ pounds.
 This also creates happy coaches.
 OSB, we have found, is a good product but does not supply the longevity of Baltic Birch and tends to break easily under the pressures your floor will encounter.
 We will be glad to furnish you with a price for your floor (or strip).
 Just let us know what you have in mind.
 We can produce any size.
 Just remember that the foam product required usually comes in 6' widths.
 So, you might want to keep one dimension divisible by 6 feet, where possible.

 All spring floors are not created equal.
 Though many manufacturers use the same or similar materials, the difference can be dramatic.